sonos/dinghy/README.md

 The purpose here is to make it easier for teams to unit-test and bench their libraries on more platforms.
 We want to get Rust everywhere right ?

+Dinghy also supports compilation for, and execution on remote devices accessible through ssh.

 ## Getting started

 Depending on what is your target (iOS or Android) and your workstation, setting